schedjoules/calendar-store-api/README.md

 * Appending URLs with .json is not mandatory
 * The API only accepts HTTPS requests

-Use the user's location as an entry point:
+Use the user's current location as an entry point:
 ```
 GET /pages?locale={ISO 639-1 code}&location={ISO_3166 code}